Like any endeavor worth pursuing in life, it takes careful preparation to become an optometrist.

 Enter a search request and press enter.
 Press Esc or the X to close.

-Southern College of Optometry will honor the accomplishments of Drs.
+Southern College of Optometry honored the accomplishments of Drs.
 Allan Barker and Matt Jones during the institution’s annual Fall Homecoming and Continuing Education Weekend, October 3-6, 2019 in Memphis.

-Receiving the college’s Lifetime Achievement Award will be Dr. Allan Barker, a 1975 graduate.
+Receiving the college’s Lifetime Achievement Award was Dr. Allan Barker, a 1975 graduate.
 A member of the American Optometric Association for 44 years, Dr. Barker is a past president of the Optometry Care Foundation.

 A former President of the North Carolina State Optometric Society, Dr. Barker has also served as a VOSH State Director in North Carolina, on the Essilor Eye Care Practitioner Advisory Panel, and completed the Wharton Chief Executive Optometrist course.
 He worked at the Olympic Vision Center in Lillehammer, Norway, and is a charter member of the AOA Contact Lens and Cornea Section.
 He has lectured and published extensively throughout his career, including one of the first studies on hyperopic soft contact lenses in 1977 which was co-authored with Dr. Frank Fontana.